This vignette describes the parameterization of the meta-d’ model

 To further increase the efficiency model fitting and help with

-that all parameters are unconstrained variables (i.e., they fall in the
+model so that all parameters are unconstrained variables (i.e., they

-they are estimated normally.
-However, the parameters for the type 2
+estimated normally.
+However, the parameters for the type 2 parameters

 First, instead of fitting \textrm{meta-}d' directly, the